 Introduces students to the discipline, methodologies, and techniques of software development.
 The emphasis is on developing essential programming skills, an understanding of object-oriented design and good software engineering practices using the Java programming language.
 Program constructs include selection, looping, arrays, graphical output of data, the use of the standard Java class library, and construction of simple user-defined classes.
 Programming projects are assigned as part of the homework requirements.
-Prerequisite: CS-150 or equivalent, MA-110 or MA-114.
+Placement exam required.
+Co-requisite: MA-110, MA-112 or higher.
 (4-0-4)